bookofproofs/bookofproofs.github.io/_sources/history/17th-century/halley.md

 * In 1710, using Ptolemy's catalogue, Halley deduced that the stars must have small motions of their own and he believed that he was able to detect this proper motion in three stars.
 * Halley played an active role in the events and controversies of his time.
 * Halley did much to calm disputes, but also seemed to go out of his way to make his dispute with Flamsteed worse.
-* Flamsteed's widow was so angry that she had all her husband's instruments from the Royal Observatory sold so that Halley would not have the use of them.
 * At the Greenwich Royal Observatory Halley used the first transit instrument and devised a method for determining longitude at sea by means of lunar observations.
 * However, Halley has been criticised for his work as Astronomer Royal.
 * It has also been claimed that Halley's observations were carelessly carried out.